timewave-computer/lightwave/README.md

 - Implements the recursive verification logic
 - Ensures the chain of proofs is valid and connected
 - Maintains the security properties of the light client protocol
+- Verifies the execution state root and block height for each block